 Bryan is a regular contributor to Baseball Prospectus, one of the internet's most valued and respectable baseball writing outlets.
-In addition to leading the site's Transaction Analysis coverage, Bryan writes a column for the site and co-hosts BP's bi-weekly podcast.
-You can visit Baseball Prospectus to read all of Bryan's recent work–and purchase a subscription there as well–but you can read some of Bryan's favorite/best articles through the links below.
+In addition to leading the site's Transaction Analysis coverage, Bryan writes a column for the site and co-hosts BP's twice-weekly podcast.

 "By casting an analytical eye on what goes into player development, new avenues of success could open up.
 Finally cracking just a piece of the player development code—can we find a systematic way to improve player skills across a significant sample?—could be a very big thing, especially for the first team to find a way to make it work."